Adding trick play to a DASH or HLS stream¶

 - For HLS, an I-frame Playlist is required for trick play.
 Such a playlist can

-- Using USP, sync-samples only tracks are supported for fMP4 HLS, but not for HLS with Transport Streams (HLS TS)
+- For HLS sync-samples only tracks are supported for fMP4 HLS, but not for HLS with Transport Streams (HLS TS).

-Working with sync-samples only files is currently only supported for static packaging.
-In other words: adding such files to a Origin VOD workflow has no use at the moment.
+Working with sync-samples only tracks, or tiled thumbnails tracks, is currently only supported for static packaging.
+Adding such files to a Origin VOD workflow has no use at the moment.

 You can package a CMAF compliant MP4 that contains only sync-samples with proper